 South Carolina Fraternal Lodges

-Across South Carolina's 39 communities with fraternal lodges, you'll find 19 Elks, 13 Moose, 32 Eagles, 12 Knights of Columbus, 7 Lions.
-The most active cities include Myrtle Beach, Greenville, Charleston.
+Across South Carolina's 39 communities with fraternal lodges, you'll find 18 Elks, 13 Moose, 32 Eagles, 11 Knights of Columbus.
+The most active cities include Myrtle Beach, Greenville, Rock Hill.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, South Carolina's fraternal community welcomes you.